Plywood: Marine

+In India, marine ply is popularly called "Kitply" after the brand which popularised the concept of water proof marine plywood in the 1980s.

 Other

-Other types of plywoods include fire-retardant, moisture-resistant, wire mesh, sign-grade, and pressure-treated.
+Other types of plywoods include fire-retardant, moisture-resistant, wire mesh, sign-grade, or even pressure-treated.
 However, the plywood may be treated with various chemicals to improve the plywood's fireproofing.
 Each of these products is designed to fill a need in industry.